Carol Zhao: 2016–18

-In January 2016 Zhao reached the final of the $25k event in Daytona Beach with Sharon Fichman.
+In January 2016 Zhao reached the final of the $25k event in Daytona Beach, Florida with Sharon Fichman.
 In February, she and partner Jessica Pegula were runners-up at the $25k in Rancho Santa Fe.
-At the $25k in Sumter in June, her first tournament as a professional, Zhao reached the final in doubles.
-She also reached the doubles final of the $25k in El Paso at the beginning of July.
+At the $25k in Sumter, South Carolina in June, her first tournament as a professional, Zhao reached the final in doubles.
+She also reached the doubles final of the $25k in El Paso, Texas at the beginning of July.
 At the Stanford Classic, Zhao was awarded a wildcard for the singles main draw for the second straight year, but was defeated by No. 71, Nicole Gibbs, in three sets in the opening round.
 She also lost in the first round in doubles.

 In January 2017 at the $15k event in Petit-Bourg, Zhao won her third doubles title, this time with Mayo Hibi.
 She advanced to the doubles final of the $15k in Heraklion with compatriot Charlotte Robillard-Millette in March.
 Two weeks later, she won the third $15k in Heraklion, which was the fourth doubles title of her career title and her first with Robillard-Millette.
 In July, she won the doubles title with Ellen Perez at the $60k Challenger de Granby.
 In August at the $100k Vancouver Open, Zhao advanced to the semifinals where she was defeated by Danka Kovinić.
 The next week at the $25k tournament in Tsukuba, she reached the second singles final of her career but lost to Zhang Ling.
 The week after, Zhao captured her first singles title with a win over Junri Namigata at the $25k in Nanao.
 In October at the $60k event in Saguenay, she reached the quarterfinals in singles and won the doubles title with fellow Canadian Bianca Andreescu.
-In November, she won her second singles title defeating Liu Fangzhou in the final of the $100k Shenzhen Open.
+In November, she won her second singles title defeating Liu Fangzhou in the final of the $100k Shenzhen Longhua Open.

 She reached a career-high singles ranking of No. 131 on June 25, 2018.

-2023: Grand Slam debut
+2023: Major debut

-Zhao recorded her first WTA Tour win of 2023 at the Copa Colsanitas in Columbia against María Carlé, before losing her next match to Francesca Jones.
+Zhao recorded her first WTA Tour win of 2023 at the Copa Colsanitas in Colombia against María Lourdes Carlé, before losing her next match to Francesca Jones.
 She reached the second round of qualifying at the French Open.

-At the Rosmalen Open, she qualified for the main draw and defeated Ysaline Bonaventure in the first round for her second WTA Tour match win of the season and first-ever success at that level on grass.
+At the Rosmalen Open, she qualified for the main draw and defeated Ysaline Bonaventure in the first round for her second tour match win of the season and first-ever success at that level on grass.
 She then lost to top seed Veronika Kudermetova.

-Zhao qualified for the main draw at Wimbledon on her ninth attempt to make her major debut, losing in the first round to Tamara Korpatsch in three sets.
+Zhao qualified for the main draw at Wimbledon on her ninth attempt to make her major debut, losing in the first round to Tamara Korpatsch, in three sets.

 She also qualified for the WTA 1000 Guadalajara Open, suffering a first round defeat to Sofia Kenin.